Boundary Effects on the Thermodynamics of Quantum Fields Near a Static Black Hole: Introduction

-Instead of the original metric we will work with the optical metric \cite{gibbons} which is related to the former by a conformal transformation.
-The role of the optical metric in the computation of thermodynamic quantities in a static background was first noticed in \cite{Alwis} as a direct consequence of the path integral measure used in the calculation of the partition function.
-Here we will give an alternative derivation of the optical metric based directly on the field equations.
+Instead of the original metric, we will work with the optical metric, which is related to the former by a conformal transformation.
+The importance of the optical metric in the path integral analysis of black hole thermodynamics is well known \cite{gibbons, Barbon, Alwis}.
+Here we will prefer to work directly with the field equations.
 The main technical advantage of the optical metric is that it allows us to express the single particle energies as eigenvalues of a Hamiltonian constructed therefrom.
-For example, for the original static metric the single particle energies arise not as eigenvalues but only as separation constants in the Klein-Gordon equation; whereas after introducing the optical metric, which is an ultra-static metric, via a conformal transformation we get the single particle energies as eigenvalues of the aforementioned Hamiltonian.
-This then allows us to use the heat kernel expansion to calculate the thermodynamic quantities.
-Here we also see the importance of the brick wall; it constraints the system in a region where the conformal transformation is free of singularities; this is the brick wall regularization procedure by which the horizon divergences are avoided.
+This, in turn, allows us to study thermodynamic quantities using the heat kernel and Mellin transform techniques \cite{Akant}.
+Here we also note the importance of the brick wall; it constrains the system in a region where the conformal transformation is free of singularities.

-In the following we will work in the ultrarelativistic regime where the mass parameter $m$ of the field is much smaller than the temperature $T$, $ m<<T$, and employ an expansion in terms of the small parameter $\beta m$ ($\beta=T^{-1}$) (sometimes called the high temperature expansion) to study the free energy and the entropy of the quantum field in the presence of Dirichlet walls.
-We will also present an alternative derivation \cite{Akant} of the high temperature expansion based on Mellin transform methods which does not make use of the zeta function regularization.
-The resulting expansion is in complete agreement with the one obtained by the latter method \cite{Dowker1,Actor,Dowker2,Dowker3,Kirsten1,Kirsten2,T1,T2}.

-The brick wall method should not be confused with the often used volume cut-off method in which one works within the same spherical shell used in the brick wall method but without imposing any boundary conditions (see \cite {FrolovFursaev} for a comparison of various techniques employed in the calculation of the thermodynamic entropy of quantum fields near a black hole).
-In particular the heat kernel expansion used in the volume cut-off method does not involve the boundary terms.
-Thus in the light of our results we see that the volume cut-off method cannot be equivalent to the brick wall method which contains extra boundary terms which are of the same order of magnitude (at $T=T_{H}$) as the bulk terms.
+The brick wall method should not be confused with the often used volume cut-off method in which one works within the same spherical shell used in the brick wall method, but without imposing any boundary conditions (see \cite {FrolovFursaev} for a comparison of various techniques employed in the calculation of the thermodynamic entropy of quantum fields near a black hole).
+In particular, the heat kernel expansion used in the volume cut-off method does not involve the boundary terms.
+Thus, in light of our results, we conclude that the volume cut-off method cannot be equivalent to the brick wall method which contains boundary contributions to the heat kernel.